vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/apperance.md

   - config
 ---

-These are appearance configuration options provided by the theme.
+These are appearance options provided by the theme.

 ## algoliaType